 Texas Instruments TI-36X Pro

-The TI-36X Pro is in every way the TI answer to the Casio fx-115.
+The TI-36X Pro was in every way the TI answer to the Casio fx-115ES/fx-991ES.
 It has all you could want in terms of aesthetics and usability.
-Where it falls down is with keystrokes where it consistently requires more keystrokes than the Casio calculators.
+Where it falls down is with keystrokes where it consistently requires more keystrokes than the Casio calculators (except the new fx991-CW).
 For example, to get to the fifth memory storage location takes five keystrokes.

 Basically the TI-36X Pro is nearly as good but not quite as good as the Casio fx-115ESPLS2.
 Even the processor is an eyelid blink slower.